-Future Salary Increases PSRS: 3.00% - 9.50%, depending on service and including 2.25% inflation, 0.25% real wage growth due to the inclusion of active health care costs in pensionable earnings, and 0.25% of real wage growth due to productivity.
+Future Salary Increases PSRS: 3.00% - 9.50%, depending on service and including 2.25% inflation, 0.25% real wage growth due to the inclusion of active health care costs in pensionable earnings, and 0.25% of real wage growth due to productivity, and real wage growth for merit, promotion and seniority of 0.25% to 6.75%.

-Future Salary Increases PEERS: 4.00% - 11.00%, depending on service and including 2.25% inflation, 0.50% real wage growth due to the inclusion of active health care costs in pensionable earnings, and 0.50% of real wage growth due to productivity.
+Future Salary Increases PEERS: 4.00% - 11.00%, depending on service and including 2.25% inflation, 0.50% real wage growth due to the inclusion of active health care costs in pensionable earnings, and 0.50% of real wage growth due to productivity. and real wage growth for merit, promotion and seniority of 0.75% to 7.75%.

-Cost of Living Increases PSRS & PEERS: The annual COLA assumed in the valuation increases from 1.30% to 1.65% over seven years, beginning January 1, 2021.
-The COLA reflected for January 1, 2020 is 0.00%, in accordance with the actual COLA approved by the Board of Trustees of the Systems.
-This COLA assumption reflects an assumption that general inflation will increase from 1.90% to a normative inflation assumption of 2.25% over seven years.
-It is also based on the current policy of the Board of Trustees of the Systems to grant a COLA on each January 1 as follows:
+Cost of Living Increases PSRS & PEERS: The annual COLA assumed in the valuation increases from 1.35% to 1.65% over six years, beginning January 1, 2022.
+The COLA reflected for January 1, 2021 is 2.00%, in accordance with the actual COLA approved by the Board.
+This COLA assumption reflects an assumption that general inflation will increase from 1.95% to a normative inflation assumption of 2.25% over six years.
+It is also based on the current policy of the Board to grant a COLA on each January 1 as follows:

-If the June to June change in the CPI-U is less than 2% for consecutive one-year periods, a COLA increase of 2% will be granted when the cumulative increase is equal to or greater than 2%, at which point the cumulative increase in the CPI-U will be reset to zero.
+If the June to June change in the CPI-U is less than 2% for one or more consecutive one-year periods, a COLA increase of 2% will be granted when the cumulative increase is equal to or greater than 2%, at which point the cumulative increase in the CPI-U will be reset to zero.
 For the following year, the starting CPI-U will be based on the June value immediately preceding the January 1 at which the 2% cost-of-living increase is granted.